 For many people, the thought of testifying in a courtroom is a scary one.
 People don’t know what to say, how to act, or how to get across what they’re feeling.
 For most of our clients who go through this process, it is a completely new experience.
 The important thing to remember is that as your attorneys, we will be with you every step of the way to guide you.

 Your testimony must be your own, so we can’t tell you what to say (that’s illegal).
 However, we can tell you the best way to get your point across and tell you HOW to say what you want to say in a way that will help you get the best settlement possible.

-The injury attorneys at Thompson Law Firm in Phoenix have significant experience in helping clients who have been in a DUI accident, including coaching people who need help testifying.
+The injury attorneys at Phoenix Accident and Injury Law Firm in Phoenix have significant experience in helping clients who have been victims of DUI accidents and need help testifying in court.
+If you need help filing a claim for one of these awful, life changing accidents, we are here to help you get the compensation you deserve.
 Our offices are conveniently located in Chandler, Peoria, and North Phoenix, and we can meet in-person or over the phone or video call.
 You can contact us for a free consultation, or read on to find out more.

 If you are unsure whether or not you can afford an attorney, don’t worry.
 We only get paid when you settle.
 Check out our Attorney Fees Calculator to find out more.

 These tips are guidelines for you to follow to help the courtroom take your testimony seriously.
 As a witness, and the person the defendant harmed, your testimony is important to the case.
 Failure to follow these guidelines could result in a settlement that isn’t as large as you had hoped, or in some cases having the case thrown out.
 These tips will help you give your testimony in the best way possible, and will likely help ease your nerves so you know what to expect in the courtroom.

 - Your behavior outside of the courtroom is as important as your conduct inside the courtroom.
 Do not discuss your case in the restroom or hallways.